surifirstpin/AcuBI_Technical_Documents/Version.6/Organize.md

 <center><h2>Organize</h2></center>

-This Section explains how to organize the reports and dashboard under specific nested tag structure.
-To get started navigate to dashboard section.
+This Section explains how to organize saved reports and dashboard under A. To get started navigate to dashboard section.
 All the existing reports and dashboards are visible under *My Space* and can be viewed either in <b>Folder</b> or <b>List</b> view.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/18f509e51a93084b4774b4970dc8760ba105bb3d/images/New_version5/TD_Organize_Image2.png)